Skip to main content

 Content Library

-• Estriol (brand name Incurin®) is a natural estrogen used to treat urinary incontinence and other diseases responsive to estrogen.
-Estriol is given by mouth in the form of a tablet or a compounded capsule, liquid tablet, or chewable tablet.
-This article discusses how this medication is given, potential side effects, risks, and monitoring.
+• Diphenoxylate + atropine (brand name Lomotil) is an opioid combination medication used to treat diarrhea or coughing in dogs and diarrhea in cats.
+Its use in cats is not generally recommended.
+Diphenoxylate + atropine is given by mouth in the form of a tablet or liquid.
+This article discusses administration, potential side effects, risks, and monitoring.